 In line with the practice at the time, Fogarty was transferred on loan to the Royal Navy as a Midshipman for further service and training.
 To gain experience Midshipman Fogarty served variously on HMS Ramillies, Resolution, President, Warspite, Excellent and Dryard, with time at RN College Greenwich.
 On 01 September 1929 he was promoted to Acting Sub Lieutenant.
 (Later, when Sub Lieutenant Fogarty was in charge of the Gun Room, one of the young ‘middies’ under his charge was Midshipman VAT Smith RAN, who was later to play a vital role in the formation of the RAN Fleet Air Arm.)

 Sub Lieutenant Fogarty returned to Australia in December 1930 and posted to HMAS Penguin for leave, then to HMAS Canberra where he was promoted to Lieutenant on 01 December 1931.
 Fogarty remained on Canberra until March 1933, when he was posted on loan to the RN for further service and training, travelling to the UK on RMS Cathay.
-Apparently, Fogarty showed promise as a navigator and had taken an interest in the Seagull amphibians on HMAS Canberra.
-On his arrival in England in May 1933 he began an Observers course (for Fleet Air Arm) at HMS Excellent where he remained to the end of the year.
+Apparently, Fogarty showed promise as a navigator and had taken an interest in the Seagull amphibians operating from HMAS Albatross during Squadron exercises.
+On his arrival in England in May 1933 he began No.23 Observers course (for Fleet Air Arm) at HMS Excellent where he remained to the end of the year.

-On 30 December 1933 [now Acting Observer], Lieutenant Fogarty was posted to the aircraft carrier HMS Glorious.
+On completion of his Observer course in December 1933, Lieutenant Fogarty was posted to the aircraft carrier HMS Glorious.
 Then as an Observer, on April 1934, he was posted to HMS St Angelo, a naval base (fort) at Malta, for duties at the RAF/RNAS Hal Far assisting with FAA activities in the Mediterranean.
 He remained in Malta until June, then transferred to the aircraft carrier HMS Furious on 10 June 1934 for 15 months, serving as an Observer.
 On 15 September 1935 Fogarty’s RN loan period ended and he was posted to HMAS Brisbane which arrived in the UK (being paid-off); then next to HMAS Sydney (11) which had just been commissioned in the UK; joining her on 27 September 1935 as an Observer.

 On Saturday 28 September 1935 Lieutenant Fogarty was married to Mary Elizabeth (nee) Knight, at Smeeth, Kent.
 Apparently, Fogarty first met Mary on RMS Cathay when sailing to the UK in 1933 and later became engaged.